kudobuilder/kudo/keps/0008-operator-testing.md

 ##### Resources that have non-deterministic names

-Because some resource types have non-deterministic names (for example, the `Pods` created for a `Deployment`), if a resource has no name and only labels then the harness will list the resources of that type and wait for a resource of that type to match the state defined.
+Because some resource types have non-deterministic names (for example, the `Pods` created for a `Deployment`), if a resource has no name then the harness will list the resources of that type and wait for a resource of that type to match the state defined.

 For example, given an assertion file containing: